 After a lunch of Kerala fish curry and rice in Adimaly, we continued our journey.

-When we neared Munnar, both sides of the road were carpeted by verdant tea gardens.
+When we neared Munnar, verdant tea gardens carpeted both sides of the road.
 Munnar is South India’s largest tea-growing region.
 The manicured tea plantations look stunning.
 Some of the world’s highest tea plantations can be found here.
 A major chunk of the plantations is run by Kanan Devan Hills Plantation Company.
 It is the largest employee-owned tea company in the world.